ading2210/edpuzzle-answers/README.md

  - `dev_mode` - Enables stack traces in error respones.
 This will expose the path of wherever the server's files are located.
  - `behind_proxy` - Tell Flask it is behind a reverse proxy such as Nginx.
 This allows IP rate limits to be enforced.
  - `gzip_responses` - Compress respones with gzip compression.
  - `chatgpt.enabled` - Enables/disables the ChatGPT endpoint.
- - `chatgpt.key` - Your ChatGPT access token.
-You can find it from the `accessToken` field [on this URL](https://chat.openai.com/api/auth/session).
+It is recommended to keep this disabled since the [revChatGPT](https://github.com/acheong08/ChatGPT) library is now unmaintained.
+ - `chatgpt.login` - Your ChatGPT login.
+Refer to the [revChatGPT documentation](https://github.com/acheong08/ChatGPT#configuration) for how to format this.
  - `chatgpt.conversation_name` - The name of the ChatGPT conversation that the program creates.
 These conversations will be automatically deleted after their creation.
+ - `poe.enabled` - Enables/disables the Poe endpoint.
+ - `poe.token` - Your Poe token.
+Refer to the [poe-api documentation](https://github.com/ading2210/poe-api) for how to find this.
  - `rate_limits` - Sets the rate limit for each generator service.
 The format for each value is listed on the [Flask-Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/configuration.html#rate-limit-string-notation).

 ## Credits: